 Don’t underestimate the importance of having reliable camping gear.
 When it comes to all the essential items (a sleeping bag, sleeping pad, and tent), you want to make sure they offer everything you’ll need on your camping trip.

-For instance, you would want to get an insulated sleeping bag if you are going camping in winter.
+For instance, you would want to get an insulated sleeping bag if you are going camping in winter or a sleeping bag for summer if in warmer weather.
 Your equipment should match the conditions you wish to camp in, so be sure to pay close attention to temperature ratings, weather-resistance, fabrics, etc. Another important question to ask yourself is, “Will it fit in my backpack?”

 Even if you don’t plan on going camping often in the future, it’s a good idea to go for durable, high-quality camping gear brands.

 But, since you will book the campground well in advance, you will have plenty of time to find discounted outdoor gear.
 Good equipment can last a lifetime, so it pays to save for it.